What is a Cleft Lip?

 Children with cleft palates may have problems with hearing, speech, and teeth eruption.
 Cleft palate team members, in addition to plastic surgeons, include audiologists, ear specialists, speech pathologists and therapists, dentists, orthodontists, and oral surgeons.

 Treatment of the birth defects cleft lip and palate at Rady Children’s Hospital involves repair of a gap in the upper lip and/or the roof of the mouth, due to lack of fusion.
-The skill and experience of the pediatric plastic surgeon is critical to maximizing aesthetic and functional outcomes, while also minimizing pediatric plastic surgery, hospital stay, and long-term costs for cleft palate and cleft lip repair.
+The skill and experience of the pediatric plastic surgeon are critical to maximizing aesthetic and functional outcomes, while also minimizing pediatric plastic surgery, hospital stay, and long-term costs for cleft palate and cleft lip surgery.

-Surgical treatment of cleft palate and cleft lip repair at Rady Children’s Hospital is carried out over a series of years to be timed with the patient’s facial growth.
+Reconstructive surgery of cleft palate and cleft lip repair at Rady Children’s Hospital is carried out over a series of years to be timed with the patient’s facial growth.
 Craniofacial team care from health professionals is mandatory to achieve the best outcomes to help with repairing the birth defects and will ensure proper sequencing of the various surgery procedures listed below.

 Cleft maxillary hypoplasia is an undergrowth of the maxilla, or upper jaw, that occasionally occurs in children with cleft lip and palate.
 Cleft Maxillary is more common with a bilateral cleft lip.